UBS bootcamp readies private bankers for new front in wealth management

 UBS hopes the new approach, which has taken hold over the past few years, will reinvigorate its wealth management business after most of the industry suffered an exodus of funds during the 2008-09 global financial crisis.

-In UBS's case, the outgoing tide in that period totalled 200 billion Swiss francs (137 billion pounds), or a fifth of the bank's total, though it began to turn in 2010.
-This year UBS reclaimed top spot as the world's largest private bank, with 9.7 percent growth in assets to $1.705 trillion (1.056 trillion pounds), an early sign that the new strategy was working.
+In UBS's case, the outgoing tide in that period totalled 200 billion Swiss francs ($214 billion), or a fifth of the bank's total, though it began to turn in 2010.
+This year UBS reclaimed top spot as the world's largest private bank, with 9.7 percent growth in assets to $1.705 trillion, an early sign that the new strategy was working.

 But UBS still needs to squeeze higher returns from that size advantage, in order to meet its goals of generating the bulk of group profits from wealth management within three years and returning gross margin to pre-crisis levels.